MultiSafepay/docs/content/my-account/email-styling.md

     <summary>From address field</summary>
     <br>

-    In the **From address** field, enter the email address you want the email sent from, e.g. sales@yourcompany.com
+    In the **From address** field, enter the email address you want the email sent from, e.g. sales@yourcompany.com.

-    ❗️ If you enter a different from address than noreply@multisafepay.com to avoid emails being marked as spam, we recommend adding the following DNS record to your domain:
+    ❗️ If you enter a from address other than noreply@multisafepay.com, to avoid emails being marked as spam, we recommend adding the following DNS record to your domain:

     ```
     v=spf1 ip4:213.189.0.0/23 ip4:185.99.128.0/22 mx
     ```

+    ---

     </details>